-Croatia: Arrestment of JANAF CEO18.
-September 2020. / SEE Energy News
+Croatia: Arrestment of JANAF CEO, SEE Energy News

 CEO of state-owned oil transportation company JANAF Dragan Kovacevic and ten other people were arrested by Croatian police under corruption charges.